 4.4.5 The default is PAC meetings are ‘closed’ to non-Members.
 PAC Members can agree to hold ‘open’ meetings.
 See V16.6.4 and 16.6.5.

-4.4.6 With agreement of the Chairperson, and for the purposes of developing the PAC arrangements, PAC Members can invite 3rd parties and non-members to the meeting See V16.6.5.
+4.4.6 With agreement of the Chairperson, and for example for the purposes of but not limited to developing the PAC arrangements or carrying out investigations into performance, PAC Members can invite 3rd parties and non-members to the meeting See V16.6.5.

 4.4.4 The CDSP may be required to attend (by one or more representatives) meetings of the PAC.
 See V16.6.3.